 TOPICS IN THIS SOLUTION

-Many of the design tools used to build more complex circuit boards are used to create single-layer and two-layer PCBs.
+Many of the design tools used to build more complex circuit boards are used to create single-layer and two-layer PCB boards.
 Double sided PCB design takes the same high quality schematic design, layout, and production planning tools that you would use for a highly complex board.
 With these simpler boards, you can use easier routing strategies that greatly simplify your layout.

 Getting started with your actual Printed Circuit Board requires capturing your schematic as a layout.
 You’ll need to start arranging your components in a way that satisfies your design rules, routing constraints, and mechanical constraints imposed by your packaging.

-Double sided PCB design is much easier when you use the right design software.
+Much like the more complicated flexible PCB and flex PCB designs, double sided PCB design is much easier when you use the right design software.
 You’ll need to use layout tools that allow you to quickly switch views between different layers and define via connections between layers.
 You’ll need accurate layout tools and component management tools that feed data directly to your production planning tools.
 Your design workflow will be greatly streamlined if these features are available in a single program.

 Defining traces and signal nets in a PCB layout